pieaerts/pieaerts/_masterclasses/ladakh-expedition-2024.md

 ---
-title: Ladakh Expedition 2024
+title: Ladakh Expedition
 subtitle: May 20 - 31, 2024
 image: "/uploads/screenshot-2023-03-31-at-09-09-41.jpg"
 starting_date: 2023-05-31T22:20:00.000+00:00
 introduction_html: "</p><p>MAY 20 - 31, 2024</p><p>After rapidly selling out the first
-  edition of this Ladakh Expedition in September 2023, I decided to launch a second expedition to the Land of the High Passes!
-The itinerary is identical, only the dates change, this time we will travel to the magical Ladakh in May 2024.&nbsp;</p><p>In the far and remote northwest corner of India, perched in between Pakistan and Tibet, lies a mythical and desolate high desert landscape dotted with Buddhist monasteries, tranquil lakes, nomadic herders, silk route heritage and friendly locals.
+  edition of this Ladakh Expedition in September 2023, I decided to launch a second expedition for 2024 to the Land of the High Passes!
+The itinerary is identical, as well as the intimate group size, only the dates change, which means we will travel to the magical Ladakh from May 20 till May 31, 2024.&nbsp;</p><p>In the far and remote northwest corner of India, perched in between Pakistan and Tibet, lies a mythical and desolate high desert landscape dotted with Buddhist monasteries, tranquil lakes, nomadic herders, silk route heritage and friendly locals.
 Welcome to Ladakh, which derives its name from La-dvags, meaning ‘land of mountain passes’ in Tibetan, and for a good reason, since most of this trans Himalayan plateau lies at an altitude above 10.000 ft.
-This is where the local Ladakhi people live according to ancient traditions and customs, but for how much longer?&nbsp;</p><p>For the first time ever, I am launching a ‘Because People Matter’ expedition.
-On this intimate photographic journey, we will travel back in time, deep into the heart of the Ladakh region to meet Buddhist monks, nomadic communities, villagers, but also a new generation of Ladakhi on their path to a more modern world.&nbsp;</p>\n"
+This is where the local Ladakhi people live according to ancient traditions and customs, but for how much longer?&nbsp;</p><p>On this intimate photographic journey, we will travel back in time, deep into the heart of the Ladakh region to meet Buddhist monks, nomadic communities, villagers, but also a new generation of Ladakhi on their path to a more modern world.&nbsp;</p>\n"
 gallery_url: "/none/"
 subscribe_url: https://forms.gle/YFAhj227nMXNCQDb8
 subscribe_text: CLICK HERE TO SIGN UP FOR THE EXPEDITION